A machine system with character

 Fast, straightforward and without separating the web

-The Gallus RCS 430 supports six printing processes and is thus redefining the future of label printing.
-Offset printing, flexographic printing, screen printing and hot foil embossing can be easily integrated at any position in the press in a matter of just a few minutes – without having to separate the web.
+The Gallus RCS 430/570 supports different printing processes and is thus redefining the future of label printing.
+Offset printing (available only for Gallus RCS 430), flexographic printing, screen printing and hot foil embossing can be easily integrated at any position in the press in a matter of just a few minutes – without having to separate the web.
 Similarly, secondary processes such as cold foil embossing, laminating and reverse-side printing can be integrated quickly and easily anywhere on the secondary rail system.

 The benchmark for operational efficiency